 Our business is managed by Cherry Hill Mortgage Management, LLC (the "Manager"), subject to the oversight and direction of our Board.
-Our Manager is responsible for administering our business activities and day-to-day operations.
+Our Manager is an SEC-registered investment adviser and is responsible for administering our business activities and day-to-day operations.
 The directors are informed about our business at meetings of our Board and its committees and through supplemental reports and communications.

-There were six meetings of the Board in 2017.
-Each director attended all of the meetings of the Board while such director was a member.
-Each independent director also attended all committee meetings for such committees on which the director served in 2017.
-The Company does not have a policy regarding board members' attendance at the Annual Meeting.
-All of our directors attended the 2017 Annual Meeting.
+There were four meetings of our Board in 2018.
+Each director attended all of the meetings of our Board.
+Each independent director also attended all committee meetings for the committees on which the director served in 2018.
+Although our company does not have a policy regarding board members' attendance at the Annual Meeting, all of our directors attended the 2018 Annual Meeting.
 In accordance with NYSE requirements and our Corporate Governance Guidelines, the independent directors of our Board regularly meet in executive session without management present.
-Generally, these executive sessions follow a meeting of our Board or of the Audit Committee.
-In 2017, the independent directors of our Board met in executive session four times without management present.
+Generally, these executive sessions follow a meeting of our Board or of our Audit Committee.
+In 2018, the independent directors of our Board met in executive session seven times without management present.